 They talk about how they can pack some of their toys (usually one big item and a few smaller ones).
 We discuss countless times which ones they’re going to bring (and it changes at least daily with all the excitement).

 Then we also talk a lot about the exciting things to see, do, and try in the travel destination.
 For example, we’re planning a trip to Scotland this Spring so we’ve been talking a lot about … and reading this book about a cute little Loch Ness monster that grows up as a tadpole:

 Good Night Nevada is part of the adorable Good Night Our World series that we LOVE because it goes over many cities in the world.
 We used to Good Night Nevada to talk about an upcoming trip to Las Vegas.

-You don’t have to plan out every day to the minute (in fact, I recommend specifically NOT doing that), but you should do some research on things you want to do on your vacation.
+You don’t have to plan out every day to the minute with a full vacation itinerary (in fact, I recommend specifically NOT doing that), but you should do some research on things you want to do during family vacations with toddlers.

 Are you visiting New Orleans?
 Well the maybe on your to-do list is walking around the French Quarter, taking a class at the New Orleans School of Cooking, and catching a Jazz show.
 Other things you’re thinking about might include getting a drink on Bourbon street, eating beignets at Café Du Monde, and visiting the aquarium.

 After you’ve written down a list of activities you’re interested in, start to prioritize them.
 What are the things you’ll be absolutely devastated if you miss?
 For those activities, look up the times/availability and book tickets in advance.

 NEVER book more than two “essential” activities in the same day.
 You want to keep flexible in case your kids need some chill time.

 For the other possible activities, keep that list handy for your trip and use it to fill in the schedule holes.